hiki-t/nma_dl_project/README.md

 ## noetbooks
 contains jupyter notebooks
 you can save as colab by clicking open in colab and saving to google drive or other

+## scripts
+stand alone scripts for one off things

 ## images (not data)
 for notetaking and docs in notebooks